TristanJanicki/2406-A5/ReadMe.txt

 Purpose:
 To provide an online storefront for users to purchase office supplies on. working within the code of a realistic Express.js application.
-The app implements an online store-front, or garage-sale, website call Yard & Garage where registered users can login and buy products.
+The app implements an online store-front where registered users can login cand buy products.

 Version:
 Node.js version: v10.15.0